pepinu/google-interview-university/README.md

 **Read as a review and problem recognition**
 - [ ] [Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202) (Skiena)
+    - This book has 2 parts:
+        - class textbook on data structures and algorithms
+            - pros:
+                - is a good review as any algorithms textbook would be
+                - nice stories from his experiences solving problems in industry and academia
+                - code examples in C
+            - cons:
+                - can be as dense or impenetrable as CLRS, and in some cases CLRS may be a better alternative for some subjects
+                - chapters 7, 8, 9 can be painful to try to follow, as some items are not explained well or require more brain than I have
+                - don't get me wrong: I like Skiena, his teaching style, and mannerisms, but I may not be Stony Brook material.
+        - algorithm catalog:
+            - this is the real reason you buy this book.
+            - about to get to this part.
+Will update here once I've made my way through it.
     - To quote Yegge: "More than any other book it helped me understand just how astonishingly commonplace (and important) graph problems are – they should be part of every working programmer's toolkit.
 The book also covers basic data structures and sorting algorithms, which is a nice bonus.
 But the gold mine is the second half of the book, which is a sort of encyclopedia of 1-pagers on zillions of useful problems and various ways to solve them, without too much detail.
 Almost every 1-pager has a simple picture, making it easy to remember.
 This is a great way to learn how to identify hundreds of problem types."
     - Can rent it on kindle
     - Half.com is a great resource for textbooks at good prices.